 The classic worker placement game by Uwe Rosenberg.
 I talk about this game a lot because it’s one of the easiest examples of do-something-ability: Win or lose, you’re going to build your own farm!
 Through placing your workers, you build out your home, enhance it with improvements, add to your family, plow fields, sow them with grain and vegetables, and raise sheep, wild board and cattle, all the while taking on some occupations that grant you special abilities.
 I’ve played this game hundreds of times on my iPad but just am not very good at.

-Uwe Rosenberg’s more recent one, there’s a lot more going on in this Viking-themed game than worker placement but at its core, it’s worker placement.
+Just to be more complete towards Uwe Rosenberg’s work, here’s his more recent one, there’s a lot more going on in this Viking-themed game than worker placement but at its core, it’s worker placement.
 Everyone has the same amount of workers (and unlike Stone Age and Orleans, there’s no way to get more), so it’s about getting the most out of those workers that determines the game’s winner.
 Raid villages and plunder valuable treasure that you can use in the “tetris” mini-game and explore new lands like Iceland and Greenland.
 Plus, the “feast” phase of every turn is a blast and a unique mechanic, as is the Tetris-like way you score points.
 Review here.

 This is one of the coolest worker placement games out there because you don’t just place your workers, you can place them in mechs and then place the mechs!
 But, you also have other options for your workers, such as buildings, and it has the interesting mechanic of spending your workers and then having to wake them up.
 Finally, it has the whole thing where you borrow stuff from your future, then in the future you send your stuff backwards.
 It’s a bit of a contrived mechanic but it’s fun, and I’ve got a review here.